finbourne/lusid-sdk-csharp/sdk/docs/InstrumentEventsApi.md

 # **QueryBucketedCashFlows**
 > BucketedCashFlowResponse QueryBucketedCashFlows (QueryBucketedCashFlowsRequest? queryBucketedCashFlowsRequest = null)

-[EXPERIMENTAL] QueryBucketedCashFlows: Returns bucketed cashflows based on the holdings of the portfolios and date range specified in the query.
+QueryBucketedCashFlows: Returns bucketed cashflows based on the holdings of the portfolios and date range specified in the query.

 Returns bucketed cashflows based on the holdings of the portfolios and date range specified in the query.